What Is a Vet Assistant and What Do Vet Assistants Do?

 Step 1: Graduate from high school (four years).
 As mentioned above, a high school diploma is a typical prerequisite to employment in this profession.
 Aspiring vet assistants are encouraged to excel in courses such as biology which is a prerequisite to some certificate and degree programs.
 At this stage, students are encouraged to volunteer in local animal hospitals, veterinary clinics, farms, laboratories, and other environments to garner hands-on experience working with animals.

 Step 2: Enroll in a veterinary assistant program (one year).
-According to the National Association of Veterinary Technicians in America (NAVTA), in 2023, there are currently more than 50 programs—including four distance-based options—approved by NAVTA to become an Approved Veterinary Assistant (AVA).
+According to the National Association of Veterinary Technicians in America (NAVTA 2024), there are currently more than 25 programs—including six distance-based options—approved by NAVTA to become an Approved Veterinary Assistant (AVA).
 Although this credential is not essential for employment, it can enhance one’s job prospects among employers.

 Typical application requirements for these programs include having a high school diploma or GED and completing prerequisite courses either before or concurrently with the program (e.g., biology, medical terminology).
 Here are four exemplary veterinary assistant programs: